freebsd/freebsd-src/pythonmod/doc/examples/example6.rst

         :param **kwargs: Dictionary that may contain parameters added in a future release.
 Current parameters:
             ``repinfo``: Reply information for a communication point (comm_reply).
-                         It is None when the callback happens in the mesh states.

         :return: True on success, False on failure.